sachin992/weatherCheck/README.md

 <br>
 <br>

-# Steps to run the weatherCheck app:
+# Steps to run the WeatherCheck app:

 -   #### Clone this repository
 -   ####  Then run *npm install command* to install the required packages.